Seattle Underground: Tours

 Only a small portion of the Seattle Underground has been restored and made safe and accessible to the public on guided tours.

 In 1965, local citizen Bill Speidel formally created "Bill Speidel's Underground Tour", which continues to operate from the Pioneer Building and adjacent buildings.
 The tour route passes disused storefronts, artifacts, and multiple tunnel entrances.

-A second tour, Beneath the Streets, was created in 2013 and uses other sections of the Underground network.
+A second tour company, Beneath the Streets, was created in 2013 and explores different sections of Seattle's Underground network.
+In addition to its standard tour, Beneath The Streets offers specialized experiences, including a Queer History Tour, highlighting the LGBTQ+ community's impact on the city's development, and a Red Light District Tour, which delves into the district's vibrant and complex past.